vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_new_trainer_slide.md

 };
 ```

 Each Trainer Slide has a unique id and needs to be added to this list.
-Expansion, by default, will support 32 unique messages.
-If more than 32 are added without expanding the size of `slideMessageStatus`, the game will not compile.

-#### Expanding `slideMessageStatus`
-TODO

 ### `include/trainer_slide.h`